littlebeen/Cloud-removal-model-collection/README.md

 # Cloud-removal-model-collection
 A collection of the existing end-to-end cloud removal models

 This project includes the code for the MDSA, CVAE, AMGAN, SPAGAN, and MemoryNet models designed for cloud removal.
-Additionally, it incorporates the data loaders for RICE, WHU, T-Cloud, and a custom dataset (located in the 'dataloader' directory under the file named 'My.py').
+Additionally, it incorporates the data loaders for RICE, WHU, T-Cloud, and a custom dataset named CUHK-CR (located in the 'dataloader' directory under the file named 'My.py').
 The respective papers for these models and the download links for the datasets are provided below.

 **datasets**